eiffel-community/eiffel-intelligence/wiki/markdown/triggering-jenkins-jobs.md

         // The data to send with the HTTP POST request.
         "notificationMessageKeyValues" : [
             {
+                // When using 'application/json' the form key should be
+                // left empty.
-                // The form value will be run through JMESPATH engine so
+                // The form value will be run through JMESPath engine so
-                // it is possible to use JMESPATH expressions to extract
+                // it is possible to use JMESPath expressions to extract
                 // content from the aggregated object.
 The form value can
                 // only be one JSON object.

-                "formkey" : "json",
+                "formkey" : "",
                 "formvalue" : "{parameter: [{ name: 'object', value : to_string(@) }]}"
             }
         ],